 These seeds are used for making larger beads and they can be dyed too in great colors.
 That walking tree is a funny type of tree, that moves about 2-3 feet a year.
 This tree needs sunlight, which is not always available in a jungle, and besides that, he has to ‘fight’ with the other trees to get enough sunlight.

 It found a very intelligent way of getting to the sunlight.
-Normally a tree has a trunk and branches with leaves and he stands in the ground with its roots.
+Normally a tree has a trunk and branches with leaves and it stands on the ground with its roots.
 This walking tree has a trunk and leaves but the roots are not in the ground but a bit above it.
 When the tree wants to move towards the light there is a new root growing from the trunk and it hits the ground about 2-3 feet from the trunk.
-And the trunk leans during a time more on that new root, and more towards the sunlight.
+And the trunk leans during time more on that new root, and more towards the sunlight.

 A small recap on this organic jewelry essay

 According to the definition of organic jewelry, organic jewelry is called like that when: